 Human growth hormone is known to improve libido, and it may have a positive effect on other hormones such as testosterone, estrogen, and progesterone.
 We have had numerous positive reports from men and women in this regard.
 In fact, if a couple seems to no longer be as interested in sex and one of them decides to take HGH therapy their partner may also wish to consider it.
 The reason is because the one having the therapy will probably become more interested in sex.

 It may.
 For more information please see our page about HGH and menopause.

 As a registered nurse for over 38 years, the last 22 of those years being spent working with human growth hormone therapies I tell you this is absolutely NOT true!
 All anyone has to do is read any of the books written by researchers of human growth hormone.
 Article: Are Only the Injections Effective?

-Only the HGH injections can cause the pituitary gland to become lazy because only they can give the body an amount of human growth hormone that can replace that made naturally by the pituitary gland.
-If the body receives the HGH it needs through injection, the pituitary gland won't release as much.
-The only human growth hormone contained in any non-injection product is homeopathic HGH, so the amount used is very small.
+Only the HGH injections can cause the pituitary gland to become lazy because only they can provide all the growth hormone the body needs.
+If the body receives all the HGH it needs through injection, the pituitary gland won't need to produce it.
+The only human growth hormone contained in any non-injection product is in homeopathic form and should work with the pituitary gland rather than make it lazy.
 For this reason all non-injection products cannot cause the pituitary gland to become lazy.
 More information: How Homeopathic HGH Sprays Work.